Robinson's Warehouse, Bristol

 It was built in 1874 by William Bruce Gingell, and is an example of the Bristol Byzantine style with yellow and red brick and Moorish arches.

 It was formerly the warehouse of Robinson's Oil Seed Manufactory, and has also been known as Warriner's Warehouse.

+The interior was reconstructed in 1981 as offices, preserving the original exterior.

 It has been designated by English Heritage as a grade II listed building.